Topcoat in Donegal tweed in granite grey

 A deep vent runs up the back of the topcoat, helping it swing around nicely when worn; fanning out gracefully over, say, a chair, so as to never risk plonking your posterior down on the back of the coat; and easing times exponential the experience of wearing the coat when climbing into a car.

 The topcoat has an in-breast pocket — an internal chest pocket, that is, of the jetted variety — on both the left and right sides.
-Meanwhile, the coat is fully lined with a slinky, lightweight satin, making donning and undonning it a breeze, and helping to reduce friction with whatever is worn underneath.
+The coat is fully lined with a slinky, lightweight satin, making donning and undonning it a breeze, and helping to reduce friction with whatever is worn underneath.

 The cloth is chunky box tweed, Donegal writ through.
 The yarn — a warp of charcoal and a weft of mid-grey — is alive with little flecks of unexpected shades, from auburn to chalk to chocolate.
 It is merino lambswool, softer than one might assume, and fairs mightily well in the wet and the windy.